Published: May 1, 2022

 Pro choice on abortion and anti-circumcision is an illogical position.
 Intactivists say that bodily autonomy is the common thread that connects the pro-choice and anti-circumcision views.
 The woman's bodily autonomy entitles her to terminate the pregnancy, and a child's bodily autonomy grants him a right to his foreskin.
 However, this argument ignores the bodily autonomy of the fetus.
 If pregnancy is a violation of a woman's bodily autonomy, then abortion is a violation of the fetus's bodily autonomy.
 A pro-choice intactivist would respond that bodily autonomy doesn't apply until birth.
 But from the perspective of the fetus, a right to bodily autonomy is far more crucial when his life is at risk than when just his foreskin is at risk.

 To put it another way: most intactivists casually accept the termination of a pregnancy.
 They wouldn't dream of trying to change the mind of a woman who plans to abort.
 But if instead of abortion, the mother gives birth to her son and circumcises him, intactivists want her punished with a fine and a 6-year prison term.
-Intactivists often blather that they are the voice of the baby, but cannot be the case here.
+Intactivists often blather that they are the voice of the baby, but that cannot be the case here.
 With few exceptions no male on earth would choose to have been aborted in utero rather than be born alive and then circumcised.
-The inescapable reality is that a pro choice intactivist values a flap of skin more than life itself - a standard that is inconsistent, incoherent, and indefensible.
+The inescapable truth is that a pro choice intactivist values a flap of skin more than life itself - a standard that is inconsistent, incoherent, and indefensible.

 PUSHBACK: The fetus uses the adult's uterus without the adult's permission.
 Similarly, the parent removes the infant's foreskin without the infant's permission.
-The uterus is a unique organ in that - unlike every other part of a woman's body - its intended purpose is to benefit another person.
+The uterus is a unique organ in that - unlike every other part of a human body - its intended purpose is to benefit another person.
 The uterus is designed for a fetus to survive and grow until birth.
 In fact its use by the fetus is consistent with the primary purpose of the uterus.
 Moreover circumcision is performed in order to benefit the newborn baby.
 By contrast abortion harms the body of the fetus and is performed in order to terminate the life of the fetus.

 PUSHBACK: Intactivists seek a law that penalizes the person who performs the circumcision, not the parents.